+That the order of

+STI Education Systems Holdings, Inc.

-captioned as follows: Notice of Annual Stockholders Meeting
+captioned as follows:

+Notice of Annual Stockholders Meeting

-Please see attached printed text which had been published in The Philippine STAR in its issues of:
+Please see attached printed text which have been published in The Philippine STAR in issues of:

 October 29; 30; 2020

 FURTHER AFFIANT SAYETH NAUGHT.
 QUEZON City, Philippines